-This Official Statement, which includes the cover page and the appendices hereto, sets forth certain information in connection with the offering of \$40,085,000 aggregate principal amount of State Transportation Revenue and Refunding Revenue Bonds (Subordinate Lien), Series 2006B (the "Series 2006B Bonds"), \$220,000,000 aggregate principal amount of Adjustable Rate State Transportation Revenue Bonds (Subordinate Lien), Series 2006C (the "Series 2006C Bonds"), and \$50,400,000 aggregate principal amount of Adjustable Rate State Transportation Revenue Bonds (Subordinate Lien), Series 2006D (Taxable) (the "Series 2006D Bonds" and, together with the Series 2006B Bonds and Series 2006C Bonds, the "2006 Subordinate Lien Bonds"), to be issued by the New Mexico Finance Authority (the "NMFA"), at the direction of the State Transportation Commission (the "Commission") of the State of New Mexico (the "State").
-Capitalized terms used in this Official Statement and not defined have the meanings specified in the Master Indenture of Trust dated as of May 1, 2004 (the "Master Indenture") between the NMFA and Bank of Albuquerque, N.A., Albuquerque, New Mexico, as trustee (the "Trustee") as supplemented and amended by the Third Series Indenture of Trust dated as of October 1, 2006 (the "Third Series Indenture") and the Fourth Series Indenture of Trust dated as of October 1, 2006 (the "Fourth Series Indenture") each between the NMFA and the Trustee and are set forth under "EXTRACTS OF CERTAIN PROVISIONS OF THE INDENTURE - Certain Definitions" in Appendix B. The Master Indenture, as previously amended and supplemented, the Third Series Indenture and the Fourth Series Indenture are collectively referred to herein as the "Indenture."
-See "EXTRACTS OF CERTAIN PROVISIONS OF THE INDENTURE" in Appendix B.

-The 2006 Subordinate Lien Bonds are payable from and secured by a pledge of federal aid revenues received by or on behalf of, or available to the New Mexico Department of Transportation (the "Department") pursuant to Title 23 of the United States Code or other federal law, that are paid into the State Road Fund, proceeds of the collection of gasoline taxes, special fuels taxes, vehicle transaction taxes or fees, drivers license fees, oversize/overweight permit fees, certain Public Regulation Commission fees, trip taxes, weight/distance taxes, motor vehicle registration fees, and motor vehicle excise taxes in each case that are required by law to be paid into the State Road Fund, interest on the State Road Fund, proceeds of the collection of leased vehicle gross receipts taxes and tire recycling fees in each case that are required by law to be paid into the Highway Infrastructure Fund, and interest on amounts in the Highway Infrastructure Fund (the "Pledged Revenues").
-The 2006 Subordinate Lien Bonds are limited obligations of the NMFA payable from and secured solely by the Pledged Revenues, subject to the liens thereon of certain obligations of the Commission and to the uses of the Pledged Revenues pledged by, and the priorities set forth in, the Indenture, as described more fully under "SECURITY AND SOURCES OF PAYMENT FOR THE 2006 SUBORDINATE LIEN BONDS."
+This Official Statement, which includes the cover page and the appendices hereto, sets forth certain information in connection with the offering of \$150,000,000 aggregate principal amount of State Transportation Revenue Bonds (Senior Lien), Series 2006A (the "Series 2006A Bonds"), dated the date of their initial delivery to be issued by the New Mexico Finance Authority (the "NMFA"), at the direction of the State Transportation Commission (the "Commission") of the State of New Mexico (the "State").
+Capitalized terms used in this Official Statement and not defined have the meanings specified in the Master Indenture of Trust dated as of May 1, 2004 (the "Master Indenture") between the NMFA and Bank of Albuquerque, N.A., Albuquerque, New Mexico, as trustee (the "Trustee"), and as supplemented and amended by the Third Series Indenture of Trust dated as of October 1, 2006 (the "Third Series Indenture") and the Fourth Series Indenture of Trust dated as of October 1, 2006 (the "Fourth Series Indenture") each between the NMFA and the Trustee and are set forth under "EXTRACTS OF CERTAIN PROVISIONS OF THE INDENTURE-Certain Definitions" in Appendix B. The Master Indenture, as previously amended and supplemented, the Third Series Indenture and the Fourth Series Indenture are collectively referred to herein as the "Indenture."
+See "EXTRACTS OF CERTAIN PROVISIONS OF THE INDENTURE" in Appendix B. The Series 2006A Bonds are payable from and secured by a pledge of federal aid revenues received by or on behalf of, or available to the New Mexico Department of Transportation (the "Department") pursuant to Title 23 of the United States Code or other federal law, that are paid into the State Road Fund, proceeds of the collection of gasoline taxes, special fuels taxes, vehicle transaction taxes or fees, drivers license fees, oversize/overweight permit fees, certain Public Regulation Commission fees, trip taxes, weight/distance taxes, motor vehicle registration fees, and motor vehicle excise taxes in each case that are required by law to be paid into the State Road Fund, interest on the State Road Fund, proceeds of the collection of leased vehicle gross receipts taxes and tire recycling fees in each case that are required by law to be paid into the Highway Infrastructure Fund, and interest on amounts in the Highway Infrastructure Fund (the "Pledged Revenues").
+The Series 2006A Bonds are limited obligations of the NMFA payable from and secured solely by the Pledged Revenues, subject to the liens thereon of certain obligations of the Commission and to the uses of the Pledged Revenues pledged by, and the priorities set forth in, the Indenture, as described more fully under "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2006A BONDS."

 This introduction is not a summary of this Official Statement.
-It is only a brief description of and guide to, and is qualified by, more complete and detailed information contained in the entire Official Statement, including the cover page, inside front covers and appendices hereto, and the documents summarized or described herein.
+It is only a brief description of and guide to, and is qualified by, more complete and detailed information contained in the entire Official Statement, including the cover page, inside front cover and appendices hereto, and the documents summarized or described herein.
 A full review should be made of the entire Official Statement.
-The offering of the 2006 Subordinate Lien Bonds to potential investors is made only by means of the entire Official Statement.
+The offering of the Series 2006A Bonds to potential investors is made only by means of the entire Official Statement.